bresc19/turing_machine/README.md

 # Turing Machine                                    <img align="right" width="100" height="120" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a1/Alan_Turing_Aged_16.jpg/220px-Alan_Turing_Aged_16.jpg">

  ###  :computer: A program simulator for  Non-Deterministic Turing-Machines  :computer:
 The simulator was implemented with C-Language, for a project of Algorithms and Data Structure course, at Politecnico of Milan.
-Project also was valuated with pubblic and private test and graduated with highest mark.

-### input file
+### input file ⌨️
 it's formed by:
 - **List of Turing Machine's transitions**;
 - **Final State(s)**: if a final state is reached, "1" will print, if not "0";